-1. Work with the supervisor by solving several test problems and/or reading several articles on the topic of future research if you want to know how to start a research paper in the right way.
+1. Work with the supervisor by solving several test problems and/or reading several articles on the topic of future research if you want to know how to start a research paper in the right way (look through the list of good research paper topics).
 Then you will be given the main task, which in the future should grow into the theme of the final work.
 After receiving the assignment, do not hesitate to ask for additional explanations.
 It is much worse if you do not start the work on your research for a long time, as nothing is done on time.

 Usually the teacher expects that your work will join the general research and expects certain results by certain dates.
 If you cope with the first task quickly, then you may get complications, but by the next one it will be worked out, and by the end of the study, you will get tangible results.
 If the student only begins the research paper at the end of the semester and begins to solve the initially simple task, then the work will be too simple and nobody will need it.

 It is almost impossible to do something worthwhile in a couple of weeks.
 It is not a surprise if a quickly written research paper gets a low grade.
 It is necessary to work on the research paper constantly.
 Good ideas appear as a result of repeated joint discussions, and not immediately.
 It takes time to understand the reasons for the failures of the first experiments, to come up with a better algorithm, to gain understanding, and to prove its properties.